BlogCCRC3 Important Considerations When Planning an Activities Calendar for a Life Plan Community

 • Emotional.
 This dimension is all about developing an awareness of feelings and how you respond to the world around you and people in it.
 A gratitude workshop fits the bill here.

 • Social.
 It’s never too late to nurture meaningful relationships with individuals or the community.
-Encourage residents to share their story with the world and listen to others’ stories through programs like PBS American Portrait and StoryCorps Connect
+Encourage residents to share their story with the world and listen to others’ stories through programs like PBS American Portrait and StoryCorps Connect.

 • Spiritual.
 Help residents get connected to their inner selves through meditation or yoga practice, faith-based worship, and cultural programming.